Last updated on January 6th, 2026 at 09:31 am

 Key West has so many restaurants that it’s hard to make a decision where to eat.
 Next time I go, though, I have an intriguing list of restaurants filled with local color and character– and I’m sharing it with you.

-Ruscitti writes: “I’m the type who starts looking at fun local places to eat and drink before I even start looking at where to stay when planning a vacation.
-When time allows in summer I really like to get around by car and explore the different regional eats of our country.”
+Ruscitti writes: “I’m the type who starts looking at fun local places to eat and drink before I even start looking at where to stay when planning a vacation.”

 So when Ruscitti visited Key West, one of his first stops was the Hogfish Grill, which he discovered while reading Florida Rambler.
 His verdict: “So good I went there three times.”